I have worked jobs that I pretty much hated. Okay – maybe I didn’t hate the whole thing, but there were elements of it that I loathed.

 But… overall?
 The deep and profound sense of peace and self-determination makes it all okay.
 Truly.

 This quote is from a truly excellent article on The Holborn, written by founder of Hiut Denim Co.
 David Hieatt.
-The article – Ten Lessons from a Maker – was shared by one of my Set Up Shop students in our private class forum (thanks Rachel!) and it is a must-read for makers.
+The article – Ten Lessons from a Maker (This site/resource is no longer available) – was shared by one of my Set Up Shop students in our private class forum (thanks Rachel!) and it is a must-read for makers.

 I could probably put most of the ten lessons on separate MotiBrights – but I pulled this one out because not only was it number one – it’s the very thing most makers struggle with the most when starting out.